bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 .. important:: Please, make sure the ports are opened!

-At the end of deploying you can see urls of all services.
+At the end of deploying you can see URLs of all services.

 Description
 """""""""""""""""""